Front page

 a.
 We invest in new technologies and companies with higher added value potential.

 b.
-Fulfilling our role in the Estonian Science Leap and allocating at least 2% of turnover, or at least €1 million for larger companies, to R&D every year.
+Fulfilling our role in the Estonian Science Pact and allocating at least 2% of turnover, or at least €1 million for larger companies, to R&D every year.

 a.
 We will increase our company's export ambition beyond our home market and neighbouring countries, with the aim of increasing exports by 10% per year or above the industry average.